HansN87/ReferencePriors/README.md

-calculates the reference priors for Examples 10 and 11 of [1] following the numerical recipe described in [1].
+Calculates the reference priors for examples 10 and 11 of [1] following the numerical recipe described in [1].

 Example 10: unif(theta, theta^2), cf. Fig 1.
 [1]